 A “Virtual course” employs technological means for live, synchronous class meetings (e.g. live video).
 An in-person delivery format may also be available simultaneously.
 Virtual courses require that students attend all class meetings at designated dates/times.
 Students should check the syllabus for each individual class for equipment requirements and attendance information.
 There is no additional fee for virtual courses, and they follow all regular university registration and withdrawal periods outlined in the academic calendar.

 In a “Hybrid course”, 75% or more of the course content is delivered by technological means.
 There will be synchronous, face-to-face, or on-site attendance requirements described in the course syllabus that may require Internet access, a webcam and/or headset with microphone for real-time communication.
-Hybrid courses may also use MU Online and require that students attend online class meetings at designated dates/times.
+Hybrid courses may also use Marshall Online and require that students attend online class meetings at designated dates/times.
 Students should check the syllabus for each individual class for equipment requirements and attendance information.
 There is no additional fee for hybrid courses, and they follow all regular university registration and withdrawal periods outlined in the academic calendar.

 “HyFlex course” refers to a course that is taught with a combination of three delivery modes: face-to-face, synchronous (live) virtual, and asynchronous.
 Each student can choose freely between these modes, and can change between modes on a daily basis.
 Each mode provides students with a distinct and equivalent learning experience.
 Regardless of the mode a student chooses, the student will keep pace with the other students in the class and achieve the same outcomes.
 There is no additional fee for HyFlex courses, and they follow all regular university registration and withdrawal periods outlined in the academic calendar.